 One of the articles from such a site shares a very UNTRUE statement about MDS completion: "If a nursing home is not certified by Medicare, residents are not required to undergo MDS assessments."
 (For the actual regulation, see MDS Manual Chapter 2: Page 2-1.)
 That incorrect statement can cause a facility-wide deficiency in MDS completion which can lead to a Department of Health citation.

 Articles also wrongly imply that MDS assessments are done solely in nursing homes.
 The fact is, other types of facilities, not just nursing homes, also require the completion of MDS.
 (See MDS Manual Chapter 2: Pages 2-2 and 2-3.)

 Another "career educational" website presents a FALSE requirement that an MDS Nurse "must complete MDS certification program."
 An MDS nurse does not have to complete an MDS certification program to start doing MDS assessments.

-There are many more to be added.
-Stay tuned.
-Please be careful of what you read online.
 Do not be duped by sponsored content.
 (Those websites with too many ads.)
 Set yourself apart from those who easily accepts information without questioning the credibility of online articles, news outlets and the media.
 (Brings back the time when a live tv news coverage announced a car-train accident that left a little boy with “both legs and arms severed“ and then having to take care of that boy as a patient with, thankfully, just one leg severed.)

 And THAT is the truth.
 Stay competent.